OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

-(except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer implementations of the Specification that implement and are compliant with all relevant portions of the Specification (“Compliant Implementations”).
+(except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer implementations of the Specification that implement and are compliant with all relevant portions of the Specification ("Compliant Implementations").
 Notwithstanding the foregoing, no patent license is granted to any technologies that may be necessary to make or use any product or portion thereof that complies with the Specification but are not themselves expressly set forth in the Specification.